mwhiatt/CS180Project4/README.md

 # CS180Project4
+NOTE: We did not use github to write the project originally, the commit log is not an accurate depiction of the work split.
+The work split is detailed in the report.
+Apologies.
 Our CS180 project to construct the quiz tool of a learning management system.
 To run the project, ensure the following files are included in your directory:
 	-Login.java